ai2cm/fv3net/README.md

 │   │       └── train_sklearn_model.yml
 │   ├── end_to_end.yml
 │   ├── generate.sh
+│   ├── generate_all_configs.sh
 │   ├── job_template.yml
 │   └── run_integration_with_wait.sh
+├── jobs
-└── manifests                                                    # generated manifests go here
+└── manifests
     └── integration-test-service-account.yml

-4 directories, 15 files

 ```

 - experiment-name cannot be an underscore since this name is used to name the k8s job, and k8s does not allow underscore in its metadata.names attributes.
+- manifests: these are k8s configurations that change infrequently such as permissions
+- generated jobs go into jobs.
+This folder is deleted with every invocation of `make generate_configs`.
+    - It should be checked into version control for complete reproducibility

 ## Workflows

 ### Production

 1. Create a new configuration under end_to_end/configs
-1. Run `make generate_configs` to save these manifests for all the configs and save them into the manifests folder.
+1. Run `make generate_configs` to save these manifests for all the configs and save them into the jobs folder.
 1. Check in the manifests folder to version control, and push these changes to master

 ### Development